-Every farm owner should assess whether the business includes any type of commercial equine activity.
+Every farm owner should assess whether his or her business includes any type of commercial equine activity.
 Even personal horses, not part of a commercial enterprise, can lead to equine-based lawsuits.

 Farm workers compensation insurance is a key part of any farm owner’s financial protection.
-In addition to worries about crop health, weather, government regulations, financing and commodity prices, there’s also a need for farm workers compensation insurance.
+Farmers have plenty of worries such as crop health, weather, government regulations, financing, and commodity prices.
+There’s also a need for farmers to be aware of the need for farm workers compensation insurance.

 Any farmer who has even one employee stands the risk of being legally liable for various kinds of damages that may result from actions of employees.
 But legal problems that result from actions by employees are only a part of the picture for workers compensation policies.

-Farm workers can become injured during their jobs.
-Even in states where there is no requirement for a farmer to carry workers comp insurance, a farmer is potentially liable for any injuries to employees.
-Every state’s laws are different but it is imperative that farmers make sure they comply with the local statutes.
+Farm workers can become injured while performing their jobs.
+Even in states where there is no requirement for a farmer to carry workers compensation insurance, a farmer is potentially liable for any injuries to employees.
+Each state has differnt laws, however, it is imperative that farmers make sure they comply with the local statutes.

 The concept of workers compensation coverage is unique in the insurance industry.
 In most cases, when an employer has a workers compensation policy in place, the worker is essentially waiving the right to sue for damages.
 The farm workers compensation policy would pay damages and medical expenses for the injured worker, along with lost wages in some cases.
 This is usually a far better situation for both the farm owner/employer and the injured worker.